Why 18 Months Is So Hard – Full Breakdown

 More intensity.

-Your child has only been in the world for around 500 days — and in the beginning, they couldn’t even fully see colours or understand the world around them.
+Your child has only been in the world for around 500 days.

 The truth is:

-👉 18 months is a big developmental turning point
+18 months is a major developmental turning point.

-And what you’re seeing is not bad behaviour.
+And what you’re seeing is usually not bad behaviour.

 It’s change.